biasizzo/Saam-Rpi-Libra.Scale/RPi/README.md

   - Insert SD card to Raspberry PI with MatrixIO Creator shield and boot\
     Final installation and configuration of Raspberry OS and applications are performed during first boot.\
     This step may take very long time (an hour or more) and at the end Rasperry PI reboots.

   - After second boot the applications have to be (manually) configured:
-     - MQTT certificates, if used, must be copied to RPi.
+     - If MQTT broker uses TLS, the MQTT certificates must be copied to RPi.
-     - MQTT authentication (username, password, certificates) must be configured in application configuration file: transmit python dictionary in the ~saam/SAAM/sensor/settings.py
+     - MQTT authentication (username, password, certificates) must be configured in application configuration file (transmit python dictionary in the ~saam/SAAM/sensor/settings.py).
          - if MQTT broker uses TLS the 'SSL' key in the transmit dictionary must be defined
      - Restart user services
        ```
        for srv in ~/.config/systemd/user/*service; do
          systemctl --user status $(basename $srv)
        done
        ```